Presentable signatures and initial semantics: Categories of models

 \section{Categories of models}

 We define the notions of \emph{model of a signature} and \emph{action of a signature in a monad}.

-\begin{definition}[Models and actions] Given a signature $\Sigma$, we build the \emph{category $\Mon^{\Sigma}$ of models of $\Sigma$} as follows.
-Its objects are pairs $(R,r)$ of a monad $R$ equipped with a module morphism $r : \Sigma(R) \to R$, called \emph{action of $\Sigma$ in $R$}.
-In other words, a model of $\Sigma$ is a monad $R$ equipped with an action of $\Sigma$ in $R$ \footnote{This terminology is borrowed from the vocabulary of algebras over a monad: an algebra over a monad $T$ on a category $\C$ is an object $X$ of $\C$ with a morphism $\nu : T(X) \rar X$ that is compatible with the multiplication and unit of the monad.
-This morphism is sometimes called an action.}.
-A \emph{morphism from $(R, r)$ to $(S, s)$} is a morphism of monads $m : R \to S$ compatible with the actions, in the sense that the following diagram of $R$-modules commutes:
+\begin{defi}[Actions and models] Let $\Sigma$ be a signature.
+Given a monad $R$, an \emph{action of $\Sigma$ in $R$} is an $R$-module morphism $r : \Sigma(R) \to R$.
+A \emph{model of $\Sigma$} is a pair $(R,r)$ of a monad $R$ equipped with an action of $\Sigma$ in $R$. \footnote{This terminology is borrowed from the vocabulary of algebras for a functor: an algebra for an endofunctor $F$ on a category $\C$ is an object $X$ of $\C$ with a morphism $\nu : F(X) \rar X$.
+This morphism is sometimes called an action.} A \emph{morphism of models of $\Sigma$ from $(R, r)$ to $(S, s)$} is a morphism of monads $m : R \to S$ compatible with the actions, in the sense that the following diagram of $R$-modules commutes:

-Here, the horizontal arrows come from the actions, the left vertical arrow comes from the functoriality of signatures, and $m\colon R \rar m^* S$ is the morphism of monads seen as morphism of $R$-modules.
-This is equivalent to asking that the square of underlying natural transformations commutes, i.e., $m \circ r = s \circ \Sigma(m) $. \end{definition}
+Here, the horizontal arrows come from the actions, the left vertical arrow comes from the functoriality of signatures, and $m\colon R \rar m^* S$ is the morphism of monads seen as morphism of $R$-modules. \end{defi}